Launched in 2013, Slack continues to grow at a heady pace, boasting 10 million daily active users and 85,000 paid customers.

 If to briefly sum up everything I learned about Workplace vs Slack, here’s what you probably need to know.

 Pricing.
 Both tools have Freemium plans.
-When it comes to paid tiers, Workplace (starting at $3) is more than twice cheaper than Slack (starting at $6,67).
+When it comes to paid tiers, Workplace (starting at $4) is more cheaper than Slack (starting at $7.25).

 Signing up.
 It’s preferable to use a business email in Workplace, while Slack declares no preferences of this kind.